unimarkup/specification/markup/blocks/enclosed/columns/explicit-column.md

 **WIP**

 Explicit column blocks have `|` as keyword.
-Inside an explicit column block, a new column is started after a [section break](/markup/blocks/separators/section-break.md).
+Inside an explicit column block, a new column is started after a [line break](/markup/blocks/separators/line-break.md).

 To nest explicit column blocks, the inner block must have at least one more `|` than the outer one.